-Fruit and vegetables are a good source of nutrients.
+Fruit and vegetables are good sources of nutrients.
 They contain a lot of plant sources of vitamins and minerals.
-Meat (organic especially), oily fish, and fortified milks and yoghurts can contain calcium.
+Meat (organic especially), oily fish, and fortified milk and yoghurts can contain calcium.
 Nuts and seeds are good sources of omega and selenium too.
 These are good for giving us a more youthful glow.

 The main factors that affect our nutritional needs are age, sex and activity.
 A pregnant woman will need to up her folic acid levels even while trying to conceive and throughout her pregnancy.
 Men need zinc for good quality sperm.
 Sedentary lifestyles will need different nutrient levels to that of an active person.
 If a person is sick, they may wish to up their nutrient levels to aid healing.
 Vitamin C is especially good for this.

 Macronutrients, or macros, are the three types of food molecules the body can break down for energy: